FAQs

 How much are your kittens?

-Our kittens are priced at $2,500 USD as of January 1, 2026.
-This does not include transportation if needed.
+Our kittens are generally priced at $2,600 USD.
+This does not include delivery transportation if needed.

 How can I spot a scam cattery on the internet?